How to Become a Location-Independent Entrepreneur

 3. Blogger

 Being a blogger is almost a 24/7 job.
-You need to have exciting stories to tell and be constantly in the creative zone to come up with different ideas.
-However, a lot of influencers have their Instagram pages and websites.
-Not only do they get followers that are interested in their lifestyle, but they also earn money through promoting products & services.
+You need to have exciting stories to tell and be constantly in the creative zone to develop different ideas.
+However, a lot of influencers have Instagram pages and websites.

 Average annual income: $37,073 (Indeed)